Table 6.48 — EEs for EAs whose label begins with M

 RESEARCH Marine research taking place.
 102

-ROUNDABOUT_ZONE A routing measure comprising a separation point or circular separation zone and a circular traffic lane within defined limits; a roundabout zone.
+ROUNDABOUT_ZONE A routing measure comprising a separation point or circular separation zone and a circular traffic lane within defined limits; roundabout zone.
 Traffic within the roundabout is separated by moving in a counterclockwise <DIRECTION> around the separation point or zone.
 104

 RSTRCT Restricted.
 105